4 ways to address test taking anxiety with special education students

 I am betting it is safe to say that most of us have experienced test taking anxiety at some point in our lives.
 Maybe in high school you put in a staggering amount of time studying for a very important exam but were so concerned about doing well that you couldn’t sleep the night before or concentrate properly the day of the test.
 Maybe you had a stomachache during the exam or felt your pulse racing.
 Or maybe you sat down for the exam and your mind went blank.

 These are all classic instances of test taking anxiety.
-And as difficult as these situations can be for students in general education, test taking anxiety poses significantly different challenges for students with special needs.
+And as difficult as these situations can be for students in general education, test taking anxiety poses significantly different challenges for students with disabilities.
 For example, when I was teaching, one of my students with ADHD found timed exams to be very difficult.
 When the test would begin, the idea of the clock ticking increased her anxiety, making it very hard for her to concentrate.
 Although she knew the material, the anxiety caused mental blocks that led to incomplete answers.
 The result was scores that didn’t fully reflect her true ability, which affected her confidence and increased her anxiety for future tests.
 It was an awful cycle.

 1. Review the student’s IEP